Mvcampbell3/liri-node-app/README.md

 Will return for each upcoming concert:
 - Name of the venue the concert is taking place
 - City and Country where the venue is located
-- Data of the concert
+- Date of the concert

 #### do-what-it-says
 Will Return:
 - a random item from the random.txt file.
-- There are several movies, songs, and bands mixed in to get informaiton on.
+- There are several movies, songs, and bands mixed in for liri to run.
 Enjoy!

 <a name="issue"></a>
 ## 4. Issues: